 No, not always.
 Even though it offers a discount, it can sometimes be cheaper for each driver to get a separate policy.

-Jane and Bob get quotes for two standalone annual policies with insurer A; Jane gets a quote for £400 and Bob gets a quote for £550, a combined cost of £950.
+Jim and Bob get quotes for two standalone annual policies with insurer A. Jim gets a quote for £400 and Bob gets a quote for £550, a combined cost of £950.

 They then get a quote for a multi car policy with the same insurer to cover them both for £850, a saving of £100.